Skip to Content

 Key Takeaway

-This project illustrates a recurring pattern:
+This project highlights a recurring operational pattern:

-• Systems become complex over time
+• Systems become more complex over time

 Let’s Talk